jkevinruiz/Music-Player/README.md

 ## All set you can start using the web app

+1. Start project by running `yarn start` or `npm start`
-1. Copy and Paste a `Youtube/SoundClound` url and add a song
+2. Copy and Paste a `Youtube/SoundClound` url and add a song
-2. Start listening
+3. Start listening

 ## Sample URL